“What can I eat?”. This is one of the questions we get asked most by our clients.

 So, if we’re educating our clients, how come that question comes up so much?
-Because our clients have grown up with a particular diet, with food they are familiar with.
-In many cases it’s what they’ve known all their lives.
+Because our clients have grown up with a particular diet, with the food they are familiar with.
+In many cases, it’s what they’ve known all their lives.
 Suggest that they eat any other way and, well, we might get a blank look!

 It’s not that they don’t understand the coaching or the principles.
 They just don’t have the food repertoire and experience to craft new meals.
-They find it hard think of ideas and how they might incorporate those ideas into their current lives.
+They find it hard to think of ideas and how they might incorporate those ideas into their current lives.

 That’s when the question comes up.
 “What can I eat?”

 We find the best way to help people create new eating habits is to give them ideas.
 That’s what we’ll be doing in this blog.